 In order to have visitors, inmates must give information about each visitor to the jail before anyone can visit them.
 Your visitors will be put in a log of approved visitors as an approved visitor.
 Each visitor has to provide proof of identification.
 Visitors that gets to visitation or that does not have a visitation order will not be allowed to attend visitation.

 Visitation procedures at Laclede County Jail frequently change, so make sure that you visit the jail site before you go to the jail to visit.

 Phone Calls & Phone Usage Policy

 All phone calls from jail are with a pre-paid phone card or account, or are collect calls .
-Calls made in jail are a lot more costly than phone calls made outside of jail.
+Calls made in jail are a lot more expensive than phone calls made outside of jail.
 Phone calls are restricted on how often you can use the phone, but bear in mind that there are a limited number of phones, so all the inmates must share phone time.
 If you break the rules, your ability to use the phone could be reduced or forbidden completely.